Florida Fraud Defense Lawyer

-With over 150 years of experience, Musca Law has helped countless clients facing fraud charges on both the state and federal level.
+With decades of experience, Musca Law has helped countless clients facing fraud charges on both the state and federal level.
 Our attorneys understand that a fraud conviction will play heavily on a court’s ability to demonstrate that the accused intended to act in a fraudulent way.
 For this reason, we skillfully craft legal defense strategies for our clients that demonstrate that they never willfully nor intentionally carried out or attempted to fraud others.

 If you were accused of fraud in Florida, contact our law firm today at (888) 484-5057 to schedule a free, no-obligation case evaluation.
 Our Florida criminal defense attorneys are standing by 24-hours a day to take your call and get started working on your case.
 Don’t hesitate to call us today!